AnumtaKhan/Crowdfunding_ETL/README.md

 ## Method

-    **For Part 1-2:** Extract the crowdfunding data from the crowdfunding.xlsx file using Pandas to read the excel file.
+For Part 1-2: Extract the crowdfunding data from the crowdfunding.xlsx file using Pandas to read the excel file.
 Convert into a DataFrame and obtain a brief summary.

-    **For Part 3:** Extract the contacts data from the contacts.xlsx file using Pandas to read the excel file.
+For Part 3: Extract the contacts data from the contacts.xlsx file using Pandas to read the excel file.
 Convert into a DataFrame.

-    **For Part 4:**
+For Part 4: Sketch ERD of tables from CSV files.
+Create database schema as Postgres file named `crowdfunding_db_schema.sql` and create new Postgres database named `crowdfunding_db`.